renovatebot/renovate/docs/development/design-decisions.md

 ## Rebasing unmergeable Pull Requests

 With the default behavior of one branch per dependency, it's often the case that a PR gets merge conflicts after an adjacent dependency update is merged.
-On most platforms you can use a web interface to resolve merge conflicts, but you're still resolving the conflicts manually, which is annoying.
+On most platforms you can use a web interface to resolve merge conflicts, but you are still resolving the conflicts manually, which is annoying.

 `renovate` will rebase any unmergeable branches and add the latest necessary commit on top of the most recent `main` commit.

-Note: `renovate` will only do this if the original branch hasn't been modified by anyone else.
+Note: `renovate` will only do this if the original branch has not been modified by anyone else.

 ## Suppressing string templates from CLI